-- 145 Developments in recent years at European level show that the attention of competition authorities has shifted to buying alliances and the important role they play in the value chains in which they operate. - 146 The creation of buying alliances is facing the need on the one hand to balance the bargaining power of buyers vis-vis-vis large producers.
+- 158 Developments in recent years at European level show that the attention of competition authorities has shifted to buying alliances and the important role they play in the value chains in which they operate. - 159 The creation of buying alliances is facing the need on the one hand to balance the bargaining power of buyers' vis-vis-vis large producers.
 In the Greek market, the creation of such alliances so far, seems to be related to the ability of small and medium retailers outside large urban areas to compensate for the strong pressure from the large supermarket chains of pan-Hellenic scope.
-Therefore, the main provincial alliances offer a local competitive solution to consumers but also offer market access to other producers who could not have achieved access to large chains. - 147 On the other hand, the need to eliminate (and/or significantly reduce) bottlenecks, but also the possibility for an alliance to essentially serve as a platform for the exchange of information and coordination gives a different perspective to the treatment of buying alliances in competition law enforcement (especially in concentrated market settings). - 148 The potential beneficial effects by the operation of a purchasing alliance need to be counter weighed against potential negative effects on competition, especially in an environment such as the Greek market, but also taking into account recent negative phenomena at European level.
-In any case, the emphasis must be on creating competitive structures and strengthening competition. - 149 In the Greek retail market, which has experienced significant pressures and structural changes in recent years (in strengthening the concentration trend), constant vigilance is required in order avoid possible unilateral and coordinated effect of buying alliances.
+Therefore, the main provincial alliances offer a local competitive solution to consumers but also offer market access to other producers who could not have achieved access to large chains. - 160 On the other hand, the need to eliminate (and/or significantly reduce) bottlenecks, but also the possibility for an alliance to essentially serve as a platform for the exchange of information and coordination gives a different perspective to the treatment of buying alliances in competition law enforcement (especially in concentrated market settings). - 161 In light of current developments at European level (through the simultaneous investigations into buying alliances), there has been a shift in interest and there might be a stricter review of such alliances and additional measures might by taken but this is justified by the concentration of bargaining power in supermarkets.
+Therefore, it is not considered necessary for Greece to turn to a stricter application of national competition law in cases of buying alliances. - 162 Eventually, other more targeted measures could be adopted to address possible abuses of purchasing power and asymmetries between the parties (through, for example, threats to cancel cooperation), but also to deal with non-compete clauses.
+Factors that exacerbate these phenomena such as seasonality could be further regulated, e.g. the conclusion of central agreements for the following year to take place before the end of this year.
+Finally, with respect to competition law enforcement in retail markets, it is necessary to strengthen the competent authorities, to impose deterrent sanctions, but also incentives to provide information by affected producers to address the fear of possible retaliation.